3 Factors Banks Consider When Underwriting Mortgages

 You need a decent credit score before you can obtain a mortgage, but your credit doesn't need to be perfect.
 The Federal Housing Commission even offers a government-backed mortgage program for people with poor credit.

-credit score of at least 620.
+While lenders don't have a universal minimum credit score that mortgage applicants need, most conventional mortgages require a credit score of at least 620.
 Veterans Affairs loans also usually have a minimum requirement of 620.
 With an FDA loan from the Federal Housing Authority, you can get a mortgage with a 580 credit score or possibly even a lower number.

 Of course, you can qualify for better interest rates if you have a credit score that's above these minimum thresholds.
 Credit scores of 740 and higher often qualify for the best possible interest rates.